uhuruhashimoto/meditation-device/README.md

-# Zenimal Group ENGS 90/290
+# Zenimal Group ENGS 90

 This repository contains starter code for the Arduino prototype of the Zenimal group meditation device.

 # Hardware
 - MKR Zero Board
-- USBC cable
+- USBC cable that can carry data
 - microSD card

 # Arduino Setup